What Is Digital PR, And How Do I Use It For SEO?

 A traditional PR campaign makes an immediate impact when it goes live.
 But its results are not sustainable.
 In comparison, a digital PR campaign has a long-term effect and keeps benefiting your SEO profile for years.

-5 Ways To Use SEO With Digital PR
+5 Ways To Use Digital PR For SEO Purposes

 To understand how digital PR works, let’s discuss the different ways you can use SEO in your PR campaigns.